gtanczyk/genaicode/README.md

 ## Dependency Tree

 When using the `--dependency-tree` flag, the tool will analyze the dependencies of files marked with `@CODEGEN` and include them in the code generation process.
 This ensures that all relevant files are considered, even if they're not directly marked for code generation.

+Note: The dependency tree feature currently only works for JavaScript/TypeScript codebases with ESM modules.

 ## Verbose Mode